-- For most Owners, SBT Bengal Kittens who are appropriate as pets are F4 or later.
+- For most Owners, SBT Bengal Kittens are the perfect feline companion.
+SBT's are F4 or later.
 This means that they are four or more generations away from the first hybrid breeding with the WILD Asian Leopard Cat.
 F1,2, and 3 Foundation Kittens are also TICA registered, like the SBT Bengals, but have a higher percent of Asian Leopard Cat genetics.
+F1 Bengal Kittens are not the best choice for most people, due to their 50 to 65% wild genetics.
 These Kittens are most often for experienced Breeders to use in their breeding programs.
-However, they can be good pets, if raised by the right Breeder, who takes the extra time to properly socialize them.
+However, F2 and F3 Bengals can be good pets, if raised by the right Breeder, who takes the extra time to properly socialize them.
 And they should be placed with a dedicated Owner who can give them enough attention - more attention, than the usual pet SBT Bengal.
-Foundation Bengals are very special, but are not for everyone!
-But be careful!... they are very sweet and very beautiful and if you meet one, you'll want one!
+Foundation Bengals are very special, but they are not for everyone.
+Fully domestic SBT Bengals are for everyone!

 Click HERE to review a list of Questions to ask the Breeder... and the correct answers.

 What to look for in a Bengal Kitten or Cat: